gazebo-web/cloudsim/pkg/orchestrator/README.md

 It's the main entry point when using the orchestrator component.

 ### Kubernetes
 Three functions have been added to initialize a Kubernetes cluster.
-A defualt implementation, a custom implementation and a fake one for testing purposes.
+A default implementation, a custom implementation and a fake one for testing purposes.

 **Default implementation**: With the default implementation you avoid creating all the components that will be used by